GonzoDMX/OctoPrint-UartControl/README.md

 # OctoPrint-UartControl

-NOTICE: Plugin is currently in developement, the core UART functionality is currently disabled in this build, I'm working on the front end.</br></br>

-UART Control adds a sidebar with buttons for transmitting messages over the Raspberry Pi's UART Serial pins.
-You can add as multiple buttons for different messages.

-Very useful if you want to add a microcontroller for managing peripheral devices to your 3D printer setup.
+UART Control adds functionality for sending custom serial messages.
+Its features include a sidebar with buttons for manually transmitting messages as well as an event based trigger for sending messages when events occur in Octoprint.
+This is useful for synchronizing peripheral serial dvices with Octoprint.
+Example, you would like to control your printer's lighting with an arduino, a message can be automated to turn off the lights when the print is finished or when camera capture has stopped.
+This also allows you to directly control devices from the Raspberry Pi's hardware serial pins.

 ## Setup